Durham Athletic Park: Reborn again

-As for the Durham Bulls, they came and went over the years in various iterations, par for the course for minor league teams at the time.
-In 1980, the Bulls were revived as a farm team for the Atlanta Braves by new owner Miles Wolff.
-Baseball returned to the DAP for the first time in 9 years on April 15, 1980, before a crowd of 4,418.
+The Bulls continued to come and go over the years in various iterations, as was common for many minor league teams at the time.
+In 1980, the Bulls were revived and affiliated with the Atlanta Braves by new owner Miles Wolff, returning to the DAP for the first time in nine years on April 15, 1980 before a crowd of 4,418.
 The park was repainted in the bright blue and orange team colors.
 Over the interior entrance was a sign reading El Toro Stadium, a variation of its original name.
 The team had a successful year, leading the Carolina League in attendance that first season with 175,963 and nearly 30% of the league total of 600,809.
 This was also well ahead of second-place Salem which drew 102,456.

 Bull Durham and beyond

-The team's popularity received a large boost when the ballpark became the primary setting for the film Bull Durham, which also contributed to the end of the DAP as an important baseball venue.
-Increased attendance at the DAP, with frequent capacity crowds, and an interest in attracting a Triple-A franchise prompted the city to build a new ballpark on the other side of the downtown, adjacent to the former American Tobacco campus.
-1993 was promoted as the final season for the DAP, but construction delays compelled the team to play one more season there.
-In 1994, the club sold T-shirts bearing the legend "2nd Annual Final Season at the DAP".
+The team's popularity was boosted when the ballpark became the primary setting for the film Bull Durham, which also unfortunately contributed to the end of the DAP; increased attendance with frequent capacity crowds and an interest in attracting a Triple-A franchise prompted the city to build a new ballpark on the other side of downtown, adjacent to the former American Tobacco campus.
+1993 was promoted as the final season for the DAP, but construction delays compelled the team to play the 1994 season there; in 1994, the club sold T-shirts bearing the legend "2nd Annual Final Season at the DAP".
 On September 5, 1994, the Bulls played their final game at the DAP, a 6–2 loss to the Winston-Salem Spirits in Game 1 of the Carolina League's South Division playoffs.

-In 1995, the Bulls abandoned their home since 1926 and moved to the new Durham Bulls Athletic Park or "D-BAP".
-Attendance continued to be so good that the Bulls were promoted to the AAA level 3 years later, when Major League Baseball's most recent round of expansion required the addition of two new AAA teams.
-Despite the relatively small size of the city, they continue to hold their own in attendance figures among the larger member cities of the International League.
+In 1995, the Bulls moved to the new Durham Bulls Athletic Park or "D-BAP".
+Attendance continued to be so good that the Bulls were promoted to Triple-A 3 years later, when Major League Baseball's most recent round of expansion required the addition of two new Triple-A teams.
+Despite the relatively small size of their home city, the Bulls continue to compete in attendance figures with the larger member cities of the International League.